Talendar/nevopy/README.md

-# nevo-py
  Neuroevolution framework for Python.
+Work in progress.